apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 It took me 0 days  0 hours  0 min 19 sec
 ```

-Even if did not know precisely complexity of the binary search, we could
+Even if we did not know the precise complexity of the binary search, we could
-write a simpler property, which demonstrates progress of the search:
+write a simpler property, which demonstrates the progress of the search:

 ```tla
 Progress ==